 I can’t wait to hear what you think of this chili con carne with beans recipe, a favorite in my family for around 60 years and now, with a few tweaks of my own, I hope it’s served in our family and yours for 60 more.

 Looking another great ground beef recipe?
 Try my Gram’s Easy American Chop Suey.
 It’s the epitome of comfort food.
+Or, for something super healthy and incredibly delicious check out my Ukrainian Borscht recipe!

 Nutritional values are approximate and are based on online calculators.